 Well, it certainly isn’t so that they can tell me they’re bored 200 times a day (they seem to think it is).
 It’s because I think children need to learn how to deal with boredom.
 By becoming bored and working through it, children develop their creativity and problem solving skills.
-Since starting to insist that they spend some time entertaining themselves, I’ve even seen an increase in team working and a decrease in trying to kill each other.
+Since starting to insist that they spend some time entertaining themselves, I’ve even seen an increase in team working and a decrease in trying to kill each other, a surprising benefit of bored kids.
 I was also concerned that the constant activities was making them a bit entitled.
 I think staying home is helping with that.

 So far, my aim has been for them to have one day a week after school with no plans (I’d do more but logistically it wouldn’t work) and one day a week in the holidays.
 During the next holidays, I’m hoping to add a few more half days at home, if not another full day.